somkietacode/automatic-valid-mail-list-generator/README.md

 As a mail or web marketer, you literally need to collect leads for your large campaign or advertising plan.
 Most internet mail-based workers use most of the time internet to scrap for mail addresses they can use for Growth prospection.
 Mail Scraper Pro is a simple easy to use tool for scraping more than 20K mail a simple day depending on your network connection.
 A friendly command-line tool that even no coder people can use.
 The software is portable and doesn't need to be installed on your device.  so increase your mail scraping rate now.....

-## Welcome to Mail Scraper Pro Project
+## Welcome to automatic-valid-mail-list-generator Project

 I start this project in 2020, because on of my friend (Mail marketer) ask me for a way to automatising the process of mail scraping so i start coding this software.It is an open source project,  mean open to any kind or type of contribution  .